The Doobie Brothers (album)

 The Doobie Brothers is the debut studio album by American rock band The Doobie Brothers.
-The album was released on April 30, 1971, by Warner Bros.
+The album was recorded at Pacific Recorders in San Mateo, California and released on April 30, 1971, by Warner Bros.
 Records.
-It is their only official studio album to feature original bass player Dave Shogren on all tracks, who left during the recording of their second album.
+It is their only official studio album with all tracks featuring original bass player Dave Shogren, who left during the recording of their second album.

-The first single from the album, "Nobody," failed to chart, as did the album itself.
+The first single from the album, "Nobody," failed to chart, as did the album itself (although the single made the "Bubbling Under" list at #122 in the July 17, 1971 Billboard Magazine).
 The single was re-released in October 1974 with a slightly edited length of 3:27 after the group had become a highly successful touring and recording act, peaking at #58 on the Billboard Hot 100.
 "Nobody" was later re-recorded for the group's 2010 album, World Gone Crazy.